PB09/gitlab-google-chat-notify/README.md

 - `API_PREFIX_ROUTE`: The API prefix route used for the webhook.
 - `GCHAT_NOTIFY_URL_GITLAB`: The Google Chat webhook URL.
 - `GITLAB_SECRET_TOKEN`: Secret token for GitLab webhook verification.
+- `LOG_LEVEL`: The logging level for Winston (e.g., `info`, `debug`, `error`).

 ## Project Runtime

-- Refer to the Node.js engines specified in the `package.json` file to ensure your environment meets the required version.
+- Refer to the Node.js runtime specified in the `package.json` file to ensure your environment meets the required version.

 ## Conclusion

 By following these steps, you can set up GitLab pipeline event notifications that are sent to your Google Chat space.
 You have the flexibility to receive notifications for all events or filter by specific job statuses (success, failure).
+Configure logging using `LOG_LEVEL` to control the verbosity of the logs based on your needs.
 Make sure your environment variables are correctly set for smooth operation.